What Is the Golden Sombrero?

 - When Evan Longoria was with the Tampa Bay Rays, he struck out four times in six at-bats, but his other two plate appearances resulted in home runs.

-- Derek Norris of the San Diego Padres also struck out four times in a game, but his last at bat was a walk off grand slam, and he became the first Golden Sombrero winner to do so.
-Nothing like a grand slam will make fans forget a gaggle of strikeouts.
+- Derek Norris of the San Diego Padres also struck out four times in a game, but his last at-bat was a walk-off grand slam, and he became the first Golden Sombrero winner to do so.
+There's nothing like a grand slam to make fans forget a gaggle of strikeouts.

 What's Worse Than a Golden Sombrero?